 Coast Guard officer arrested on gun charges had hit list of prominent Democrats, feds say

-A self-professed white nationalist who is also a lieutenant in the U.S. Coast Guard planned to "murder innocent civilians on a scale rarely seen in this country" before being arrested in Maryland last week, federal prosecutors said.
+A self-professed white nationalist who is also a lieutenant in the U.S. Coast Guard planned to "murder innocent civilians on a scale rarely seen in this country," federal prosecutors said.
+He was arrested in Maryland last week.

 Christopher Hasson, 49, faces federal charges of illegal possession of a firearm and possession of a controlled substance, according to court documents.
 But prosecutors wrote that those charges are "the proverbial tip of the iceberg."